-Let’s say you are a person with excellent leadership skills and the CEO task is what you are best suited for.
-Perhaps you have a technical background, but others have more technical expertise than you have.
+Let’s say you are a person with excellent leadership skills, and the CEO task is what you are best suited for.
+Perhaps you have a technical background, but others have more technical expertise than you.
 You hire a CTO.

 You don’t have to give complete control over the technology to the future CTO.
-Maybe the CTO is a “pie in the sky” early adopter of the latest technology.
-They might choose the most expensive, cutting-edge technology, with the most exciting and trendy features.
+Maybe the CTO is an early adopter of the latest technology.
+They might choose the most expensive, cutting-edge technology with the most exciting and trendy features.
 Is that the best way to deliver a viable product that meets customer needs on time and on a budget?

 Probably not.
 So you still need to have some control over technical development and set the overall goal and limiting parameters.
 But recognize that there is an end to your power.
-Eventually, you have to let your CTO make some specific decisions based on their expertise.
-And some decisions may be a mistake.
+Eventually, you have to let your CTO make some specific decisions based on their expertise, and some decisions may be a mistake.
 That’s the risk you take.
 But the danger of disempowering people is higher.
-You don’t want to be the only one who cares about your toy and kid that no one plays with.
+You don’t want to be the only one who cares about your toy that no one plays with.